 Other trim levels include the 175-hp 2.5i Special Edition and Limited sedans and wagons, the turbocharged 2.5 GT Limited sedan and wagon, and the 2.5 GT Limited Spec B sedan.

 As with all Subarus, all-wheel drive is standard.
 Subaru offers three transmission and all-wheel-drive combinations: models with the five-speed automatic use Variable Torque Distribution all-wheel drive; models with the four-speed automatic have active all-wheel drive; and manual-shift models use continuous all-wheel drive.

-The current Legacy looks sleeker than its predecessor, and its dimensions are slightly larger.
+The Legacy looks sleeker than previous models, and its dimensions are slightly larger than past editions.
 Using aluminum for the hood, bumper beams and rear liftgate on wagons helped reduce weight by as much as 180 pounds.